elifesciences/lens/README.md

 #### Substance Screwdriver

-We use a custom Python tool to manage Git repositories.
+Lens uses a custom Python tool to manage Git repositories, the [Substance Screwdriver](http://github.com/substance/screwdriver).
-We didn't opt for using Git sub-modules as it doesn't make it easier but rather even more complicated.

 To install Substance Screwdriver do